MOVIES THAT SUCK TOO

 While watching SLEEPWALKERS in my foolish youth, I remember sitting in the theater with the distant hope that one of those damn cats would scratch my OWN eyes out before I had to watch another second of this drivel.

-This abortion was directed by Stephen King's allegedly favorite director, Mick Garris, who has gutted many a fine Stephen King story and filmed the dying result as it flopped around on the floor.
+This abortion was directed by Stephen King's apparently favorite director, Mick Garris, who has gutted many a fine Stephen King story and filmed the dying result as it flopped around on the floor.

 With nudity, sex, shapeshifters, violence, cars, and teenyboppers running through the graveyard, this could be a very good movie.